-The loss for the second quarter of fiscal 2016 was reduced to \$202,034 from the loss of \$437,876 incurred during the first quarter primarily due to a reduction in share-based payment expense from \$223,824 to \$108,620 during the said period as well as further reduction in the loss due to a flow-through share premium reversal of \$100,598 on completion of flow-through eligible exploration expenditures during the said period.
+The loss for the second quarter of fiscal 2016 was reduced to \$202,034 from the loss of \$437,876 incurred during the first quarter primarily due to a reduction in share-based payment expense from \$223,824 to \$108,620 during the said period as well as further reduction in the loss due to a FT share premium reversal of \$100,598 on completion of FT eligible exploration expenditures during the said period.

 The loss for the third quarter of fiscal 2016 increased to \$438,099 primarily due to a write-off of \$298,644 with respect to the abandonment of the Central Canada property.
-This increased loss was partially offset by a flow-through share premium reversal of \$163,306 on completion of flow-through eligible exploration expenditures during the said period.
+This increased loss was partially offset by a FT share premium reversal of \$163,306 on completion of FT eligible exploration expenditures during the said period.